 The Resilient Infrastructure Program will include a maximum award, as a grant, of \$5,000,000 per project.
 Exceptions to the maximum award amount will be considered on a case by case basis, accounting for the amount of funding needed beyond the award cap, the benefits of the proposed project, and other funding included as leverage, among other factors.
 Full details on the process for requesting and evaluating exceptions to the maximum award amount will be included in the program policies and procedures.
-There will be no limit to the number of project applications a local entity can submit; however, no single jurisdiction can receive more than a total of \$10,000,000 in CDBG MIT funding.
-Additionally, if There will be no limit to the number of NOI's or project applications a local entity can submit.
-If a local entity has multiple applications determined to be eligible for funding, HCD will fund those projects pending an assessment of that entity's capacity to implement multiple projects concurrently.
+There will be no limit to the number of project applications a local entity can submit; however, no single jurisdiction can receive more than a total of \$10,000,000 in CDBG-MIT funding.
+Additionally, if a local entity has multiple applications determined to be eligible for funding, HCD will fund those projects pending an assessment of that entity's capacity to implement multiple projects concurrently.